adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

     ├── hdl_code_gen.m                # Code to generate the HDL code
 ├── image_generation                  # Contains files to generate images for training, validation, and testing
     ├── align_img.m                   # function to rotate image for preprocessing
-    ├── gen_dataset.m                 # run this function with parquet files downloaded and in the same directory ├── mapping_approach.m            # creates images using my logic of mapping coordinates and performs preprocessing ├── visualize_averaged.m          # see how all the same kind of jets accumulated together would look like
+    ├── calculate_radial_profile.m    # function to create a radial profile of energy/pT distribution of jet image ├── gen_dataset.m                 # run this function with parquet files downloaded and in the same directory ├── mapping_approach.m            # creates images using my logic of mapping coordinates and performs preprocessing ├── visualize_averaged.m          # see how all the same kind of jets accumulated together would look like